ctcpip/jquery-security/security/README.md

 - Checkout the `1.5.2` or `1.5.3-sec` branch
 - From the root folder of the repo:
   - `git submodule update --recursive`
+    - if you get errors updating submodules, you may need to search for `[submodule` and update git:// urls to https://
   - `cd test`
   - Create symlink to src in test folder:
     - `ln -s ../src src`